yosi-dediashvili/SubiT/design/providers.md

 ###### `getTitlesVersions()`
 This is where we need to perform some work.

-Unite all the version coming from the same title from different providers under a single Title instance.
+In here, we'll unite all the version coming from the same title from different providers under a single Title instance.

-In order to perform this, we'll use the following algorithm:
+**The Title instance will be united using the following rules:**

+- Given a list of Title instances named `TITLES` that share the same Title type and returns True in the equality check
+- A new Title `T_` will be created (with the same type as `A` and `B`)
+- Its `name` value will be set to the name that is shared between most of the titles in `TITLES`
+- Its `normalized_names` list will contain all the normalized names appeared
+- Its `year` value will be set to the same year as the first title in `TITLES` that has a year other than `0`, or `0` if no such title exists
+- The same logic will be applied to the `imdb_id` value
+- If the Title is SeriesTitle
+    + The `episode_number` and `season_number` value will be determined by applying the same logic applied in `year`'s value
+    + The `episode_name` will use the same logic as the `name`
+    + The `episode_normalized_names` will use the same logic as the `normalized_names`

+**The TitleVersion will be united using the following algorithm:**

 - Create a new empty list of **TitleVersion**, `TV`
 - Call `getTitlesVersions()` of each provider using the multiprocessing's map